cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 All identity transaction requests for cheqd networks should contain the following details:

 - **`data`**: Data requested to be written to the ledger, specific for each request type.
 - **`signatures`**: `data`and `metadata` should be signed by all `controller` private keys.
 This field contains a dict there key's id from
 `DIDDoc.authentication` is a key, and the signature is a value.
 The `signatures` must contains signatures from all controllers.
 And every controller should sign all fields excluding `signatures` using at least one key from `DIDDoc.authentication`.
 - **`requestId`**: String with unique identifier.
 Unix timestamp is recommended.
-Needed for a reply protection.
+Needed for a replay protection.
 - **`metadata`**: Dictionary with additional metadata fields.
 Empty for now.
 This fields provides extensibility in the future, e.g., it can contain `protocolVersion` or other relevant metadata associated with a request.

 #### Example of generic transaction request